Skip to content

 Multi-Student Tracking in TallyFlex

-TallyFlex lets you track up to five students simultaneously, switch between them instantly, and keep all timers running in parallel.
+TallyFlex lets you track up to ten students simultaneously, switch between them instantly, and keep all timers running in parallel.

 Start Together